Flourless Nori Sesame Brownies

 Preheat oven to 350 degrees.
 Line an 8x8 baking dish with parchment.

-Whisk cornstarch and cocoa powder in a medium bowl.
+Whisk cornstarch, cocoa powder, and nori-wakame flakes in a medium bowl.
 Heat chocolate, oil, and tahini in a small saucepan over low, stirring until melted and smooth.

 To prepare tahini-agave icing, simply mix tahini and agave nectar together to form a thick icing.